chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task4_hippodyncon.png)

-* Now change the view to **Surface** and activate the `dynconn - rfMRI_REST1_LR_Atlas_hp2000_clean.dynconn` layer.
-You should be able to identify that the vertices 8470 and 17617 are functionally connected to the hippocampus
+* Now change the view to **Surface**, deactivate the Left cortex and rotate the brain to view the Right hemisphere  and activate the `dynconn - rfMRI_REST1_LR_Atlas_hp2000_clean.dynconn` layer.
+You should be able to identify that the vertices 8470 and 17617 are functionally connected to the hippocampus.
+This is what we expect as we placed identical fmri values in all these three regions.

 ![select surfaces](../img/task4_surfdynconn.png)